Zeba Bakhtiar

-Zeba Bakhtiar (born 5 November 1965) is a Pakistani film/TV actress and a television director.
-She is known for her TV drama Anarkali (1988), the Bollywood romantic drama Henna (1991), and the Lollywood movie, Sargam (1995).
-She produced and directed a movie Babu in 2001.
-Zeba won the best actress Nigar Award for the movie Sargam in 1995.
+Zeba Bakhtiar (born 5 November 1965) is a Pakistani film and television actress, producer and director.
+She is known for her roles in the historical television drama Anarkali (1988), the Bollywood romantic drama Henna (1991), and the Lollywood musical-romance, Sargam (1995).
+She produced and directed film Babu in 2001.
+For her performance in Sargam, she won the Nigar Award for Best Actress in 1995.

 Early life and family

 Zeba is the daughter of Yahya Bakhtiar, a lawyer, politician and pre-independence Muslim League activist who served as the Attorney General of Pakistan, and also played a key role in framing Pakistan's current constitution.
 Her father belonged to Quetta, while her mother was an English woman born to Hungarian parents.
 Her father died in 2003, and her mother died in 2011.
 Her parents met in the UK in the early 1940s and married, with her mother eventually settling in Pakistan in 1949 after graduating from the University College London.
 Zeba has two brothers, Salim and Karim, who are both doctors, and a sister, Saira.
 She was raised in Quetta, and moved to Karachi later.